ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 see the exact data sources used.

-The high level steps used for calculating population estimates for each country, year, age group and sex are:
+The high level steps used for calculating population estimates for each country, year, age group and sex/gender are:

   #.
 First, GBD uses fertility rate estimates from hospital records and surveys such as DHS to define the population.
 A standard sex ratio at birth is applied to all.
   #.
 The population is then aged up from birth, with mortality.
 In the 0-5 age group, mortality estimates come from DHS surveys, vital registries and death records.